salahkh98/salahkh98/README.md

 ## 🚀 About Me

-I'm a *dynamic Backend Web Developer* based in Cyberjaya, Selangor, Malaysia, with over 3 years of experience specializing in Django and FastAPI.
+I'm a *Backend Web / python Developer* based in Cyberjaya, Selangor, Malaysia, with over 3 years of experience specializing in Django and FastAPI.
 I excel in developing robust management systems for e-commerce, automating workflows, and integrating various APIs.
 My focus is on optimizing operations and enhancing user experiences.

 - 📍 *Location:* Cyberjaya, Selangor, Malaysia